Pasumpon Muthuramalinga Thevar: Ramnad riots

 A by-election was held in the Mudukulathur assembly constituency on 1 July 1957, as Thevar had resigned from his assembly seat.
 The election was won by D. V. Sasivarna Thevar of the Forward Bloc.
 The situation in the area was tense on the day that the results were released, and there was a sizeable presence of police forces in place.
-Clashes between Maravars, who largely supported the Forward Bloc, and pro-Congress Pallars began in a few villages soon after the election result was acknowledged.
+Clashes between Maravars, Kudumbars who largely supported the Forward Bloc, and pro-Congress Nadars, Pallars began in a few villages soon after the election result was acknowledged.
 Gradually the violence spread to more and more villages, and by August the riots had spread throughout the entire district.
 Several persons were killed and thousands of houses were torched.

-Thevar travelled to Delhi on 17 July to attend the session of the Lok Sabha.
-He returned on 9 September.
-On 10 September he took part in a 'Peace Conference' together with T. V. Sasivarna Thevar and Velu Kudumbar, a legislative assembly member of the Forward Bloc (from the Kudumbar community).
-From the Dalit Pallars side six Kudumbars took part.
-There was also a delegate from the Nadar caste Velusamy Nadar.
-The conference concluded that the three castes should live in harmony.

 Final years

 After being released from prison Thevar began mobilising for the Madurai municipal elections, held in March 1959.
 An alliance of the Forward Bloc, Communist Party of India, Indian National Democratic Congress and Dravida Munnetra Kazhagam was formed.
 The alliance won the elections, and for the first time Congress lost its hold over the city administration.

 Following the election, Thevar's health deteriorated and he largely withdrew from public life.
 He was nominated for the 1962 Lok Sabha election but attended only one campaign meeting, which also was attended by Rajaji (who now had merged with his INDC with the Swatantra Party).
-Thevar was re-elected, but due to health reasons he was unable to travel to the parliament in Delhi.
-Thevar died on 30 October 1963 on his 55th birthday.
-He died in Thirunagar, Madurai at 4:30 am.
+Thevar was re-elected, but for health reasons he was unable to travel to the parliament in Delhi.Thevar died on October 29, 1963, just one day before his 55th birthday.
+He died in Thirunagar, Madurai.